Automated Token Audit Scripts for Design Systems

 • SARIF vs. custom JSON output: SARIF integrates natively with GitHub Advanced Security and gives inline PR annotations.
 Custom JSON is easier to pipe into Slack or Datadog but requires bespoke tooling to surface violations inline in the review UI.

-Build Pipeline Workflow Steps
+Build Pipeline Workflow Steps Link to this section

 1. Parse source dictionaries.
 Use json5 or standard JSON.parse to ingest raw token exports from Style Dictionary, Tokens Studio, or a bespoke YAML pipeline.